Diving watch: Water resistance

 Except the thermal shock resistance test all further ISO 6425 testing should be conducted at 18 °C to 25 °C temperature.

 The required 125% test pressure provides a safety margin against dynamic pressure increase events, water density variations (seawater is 2 to 5% denser than freshwater) and degradation of the seals.

-Movement induced dynamic pressure increase is sometimes the subject of urban myths and marketing arguments for diver's watches with high water resistance ratings.
-When a diver makes a fast swimming movement of 10 m/s (32.8 ft/s) (the best competitive swimmers and finswimmers can not swim nearly that fast) physics dictates that the diver generates a dynamic pressure of 0.5 bar or the equivalent of 5 meters of additional water depth.
+Movement-induced dynamic pressure increase is sometimes the subject of urban myths and marketing arguments for diver's watches with high water resistance ratings.
+When a diver makes a fast swimming movement of 10 m/s (33 ft/s) (the best competitive swimmers and finswimmers cannot swim nearly that fast) physics dictates that the diver generates a dynamic pressure of 0.5 bar or the equivalent of 5 meters of additional water depth.

 Water resistance classification

 Watches are classified by their degree of water resistance, which roughly translates to the following (1 meter ≈ 3.28 feet):

 Note: The depth specified on the watch dial or case represents the results of tests done in the lab, not in the ocean.

 Some watches are rated in bars instead of meters.
 Since 1 bar is approximately the pressure exerted by 10 m of water, a rating in bars may be multiplied by 10 to be approximately equal to that based on meters.
 Therefore, a 20 bar watch is equivalent to a 200-meter watch.
 Some watches are rated in atmospheres (atm), which are about 1% greater than bars.
 In the United Kingdom, scuba divers and others often use the word atmosphere interchangeably with bar (1 atm = 1.01325 bar, or 101,325 Pa).